AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: gps shell

-The GPS shell is a very simple-minded, line-oriented language.
-It's accessible through the :guilabel:`Shell` window at the bottom of the GPS window and is similar to a Unix shell or a command window on Windows systems.
+The GPS shell is a very simple-minded, line-oriented language. it is accessible through the :guilabel:`Shell` window at the bottom of the GPS window and is similar to a Unix shell or a command window on Windows systems.